-Health savings accounts (HSAs) are available to individuals and families with a high-deductible health plan (HDHP).
+HSA plans are available to those who have a high-deductible health plan (HDHP).
 These plans can be paired with employer-provided or individual health plans.

 The IRS defines who is eligible to use each type of account.
 You need to meet specific criteria to qualify.
 In general:

 - You can’t contribute to an HSA after you go on Medicare.

 - You can only use a Medicare MSA if you’re on a high-deductible Medicare Advantage Plan (Part C).

-- Standard Archer MSAs have limited availability after 2007.
+- Standard Archer MSAs are not widely available after 2007.

-Additional restrictions may also apply.
-Talk to a certified public account (CPA) or an insurance provider who knows your situation before you decide on coverage or use any of these accounts.
+Other restrictions may also apply.
+Talk to a certified public account (CPA) or insurance expert who knows your situation.
+This can help you decide what's right for you.

 The HSA and MSA programs described above can help to offset health-related expenses.
 The plans share several features.

 Funds may grow in your account without generating taxable earnings each year.
-Also, in some cases, you may be able to pay for healthcare with tax-advantaged dollars.
-Assuming you meet all IRS requirements
+Also, in some cases, you may be able to pay for health care with tax-advantaged dollars.
+This assumes you meet all IRS requirements.

-If you’re eligible to contribute to an HSA or Archer MSA, your contributions might reduce your taxable income.
+If you’re eligible to contribute to an HSA or Archer MSA, this may reduce your taxable income.
 Employer contributions don’t qualify for a deduction.
 At the same time, they are generally not treated as income.
-With Medicare MSAs, you don’t contribute—your health plan does it for you.
+With Medicare MSAs, you don’t put in any money; your health plan does it for you.

 With most accounts, you get a debit card or a checkbook to pay for qualified medical expenses.
 That allows you to pay providers or buy medical supplies independently.
 Just be sure to save receipts for any withdrawals.

 HSAs are an option for those who have an individual or employer-provided health plan that has high deductible limits (HDHPs).

-Premiums: HDHPs typically have lower monthly premiums than other options because of the high deductible.
-As a result, they attract cost-conscious employers and individuals (including self-employed buyers).
+Premiums: HDHPs typically have lower monthly premiums than other options, That's because of the high deductible.
+As a result, they attract cost-conscious employers and individuals.
+This includes those who are self-employed.

-HDHPs: To qualify as an HDHP, plans must meet specific criteria, including but not limited to:
+HDHPs: To qualify as an HDHP, plans must meet specific criteria.
+This includes, but is not limited to the following: